-The Student Financial Services staff can assist you in identifying funds that will help you meet the costs of your education.
+The Student Financial Services staff helps determine your eligibility for funds that will help you meet the costs of your education.
 Our financial aid information is tailored to two distinct audiences, outlined below.

 If you are interested in learning more about financial aid options, consider viewing one of our recorded presentations regarding financial aid or managing student loans at the Career and Academic Resource Center website.